Master of Public Administration

 How much does the Master of Public Administration degree program cost?

 The cost is $540 per credit hour plus a $150 student fee per semester.
 In addition, there are multiple college and government financial aid programs available to help mitigate the cost of your education.
 You can learn more about your financial aid options.

 What are the length of online courses?

 The courses for this graduate program are eight-week sessions.
 There are 2 sessions in a semester.
 To be considered a full-time graduate student, a student must take 6 credit hours per semester.
 The student must take 1 course (3 credit hours) the first eight-week session and 1 course (3 credit hours) the second eight-week session.
-Semesters in this program are Spring, Summer, and Fall.
+Semesters for this Master of Public Administration online program are offered Spring, Summer, and Fall.

 What jobs can you pursue with a Master of Public Administration degree?